 I believe it can often be useful to ask yourself about a problem or issue - "do I think it is mainly caused by internal or by external factors"?
 External factors include the context, other people, and our relationships with them, the environment, the material world, experiences and our learnings from them, and (realistic) perceptions.
 Internal factors are our constitution and innate build-up, including innate drives and behavioural systems, our intrapsychic or inner world, and fantasies about others or about the outside world.
 Note that the distinction is subtle, and often a deeper analysis connects the two or shows that they can be seen as different perspectives of one whole.

 Attachment theory is a range of psychological ideas developed over the past 60 years, originally by John Bowlby, Mary Ainsworth, and Mary Main.
 It has wide applications in psychotherapy, developmental psychology and parenting.
 Bowlby advanced the idea that babies are born with an innate biological attachment behavioural system, which influences their behaviour and feelings substantially whenever they feel anxious.
 Further, he thought that major new insights into someone's patterns of relating can be derived from following the development of a person's attachment style through the course of their life.
-Attachment style does evolve, changes, and can be changed, but changes are not easy to make.
+Attachment style does evolve.
+It changes, and can be changed, but changes are not easy to make.

 I have extensively trained in attachment theory.
 It has substantially influenced my thinking and my way of working.